-Let’s go into the specifics of dolomite characteristics so you can know all the pros of cons of choosing this stone as your countertop material.
+Let’s go into the specifics of dolomite features, so you can know all the pros of cons of choosing this stone as your countertop material.

-When it comes to hardness, it’s normally said that dolomite is between marble and granite, and although that is true, it can be misleading.
+When it comes to hardness, it’s normally said that dolomite sits between marble and granite, and although that is true, it can be misleading.

-Dolomite is definitely a great option for those of you willing to accept Marble and it is considerably more resistant to scratches than that stone.
-However, don’t expect it to be almost scratch-proof as granite and quartzite, you will still need to be careful.
+Dolomite is definitely a great option for those willing to use marble, and it is considerably more resistant to scratches than that stone.
+However, don’t expect it to be almost scratch-proof like granite and quartzite, you will still need to be careful.

-Dolomite countertops will be scratched by glass and metal, so cutting boards shall never be dismissed, and caution shall be taken when handling silverware on it.
+Dolomite countertops will be scratched by glass and metal, so cutting boards should never be dismissed, and you need to be careful when handling silverware on it.

 The stone is very resistant to wear and tear, and although it is more prone to cracking and chipping than granite, it most likely won’t happen.

-Dolomite is both less liquid absorbent and less sensitive to acids than Marble.
-Nevertheless, it still requires periodic (most likely annual) sealing.
+Dolomite is both less liquid absorbent and less sensitive to acids than marble.
+However, it still requires periodic (most likely annual) sealing.
 And acids are a no-no, dolomite will etch if exposed to them.

-By choosing dolomite, you can feel safer than with marble, but maintenance will still need to be provided, and caution shall be taken at all times.
+By choosing dolomite, you can feel safer than with marble, but you’ll still need to give it some maintenance, and you should always be careful with it.

-This is an area that will help establish dolomite as a great option, most of its varieties are more affordable than marble, quartz and even granite.
-Nevertheless, you should always get a quote from a stone supplier in your city to be sure.
+This is an area that will help establish dolomite as a great option.
+Most of its varieties are more affordable than marble, quartz and even granite.
+However, you should always get a quote from a stone supplier in your city to be sure.